From-the-Jammer-Line/From-the-Jammer-Line.github.io/markdown/Derbyversary.md

 <iframe width="300" height="200" src="https://www.youtube.com/embed/9Yp0LRcXaig" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

-As you can see I had and still have a lot of work to do, but I got to work!
+As you can see I had, and still have, a lot of work to do, but I got to work!
 I started eating right, I was already vegan, but I changed it up and started eating a whole plant-based diet.
-Furthermore, I start working out off skates.
-I'm happy to report that over the last year I've lost 110 lbs and have gotten a lot stronger and a lot faster.
+Furthermore, I started working out off skates.
+I'm happy to report that over the last year
+I've lost 110 lbs and have gotten a lot stronger and a lot faster.

 On top of that, to get stronger at skating I started skating three times a week for 1 to 2 hours.
-Before the pandemic I went to practice with the Sirens three times a week, but during the pandemic I had to train alone, and I managed to keep it up and started learning a lot of new drills.
-Checkout these videos of my progress six months into my
+Before the pandemic I went to practice with the Sirens three times a week, but during the pandemic I had to train alone, and I managed to keep it up!
+I started learning a lot of new drills to get better at footwork.
+Checkout these videos of my progress six months into my training:
-training:

 <center>
 <iframe width="300" height="200" src="https://www.youtube.com/embed/rIIxkVF-Mko" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>